 Rwanda, situated in the heart of East Africa, is a small yet densely populated country.
 Its economy is primarily driven by agriculture, tourism, and technology.
 The government has been focused on boosting economic growth and reducing poverty to improve the well-being of its people.

-In 2024, cryptocurrency adoption continues to grow globally, and Rwanda is no exception.
+As in 2025, cryptocurrency adoption continues to grow globally, and Rwanda is no exception.
 Many people in the country are particularly excited about its potential to provide financial services in rural areas, where traditional banking is limited.
-This trend reflects broader efforts across Africa to leverage digital currencies for economic growth and financial inclusion.
+This trend reflects broader efforts across Africa to use digital currencies for economic growth and financial inclusion.

 Current Economic Situation in Rwanda